Jermaine Jenas is one of England’s most recognisable footballers and a successful broadcaster, columnist and football pundit.

-Jermaine started his football career at his hometown club, Nottingham Forest; making his senior debut in 2000.
+Jermaine started his football career at his hometown club, Nottingham Forest, making his senior debut in 2000.

 His performances and undoubted potential earned him a £5 million move to Newcastle United as an 18-year-old in 2002.

-Jermaine has risen through the ranks to become one of the most respected pundits of the game, co-hosting the Friday Football Social for BBC Radio 5 Live alongside Darren Fletcher – which has been nominated twice for an AFA Award.
+Jermaine has risen through the ranks to become one of the most respected pundits of the game, co-hosting the ‘Friday Football Social’ for BBC Radio 5 Live – which has been nominated twice for an AFA Award.

-Covering some of the biggest tournaments and games, Jermaine formed part of the BBC’s coverage of the Euros in France in 2016 and most recently the BBC’s World Cup coverage live from Russia.
+Also appearing weekly on BT Sport’s The Score, BBC’s Football Focus, and Match Of The Day.
+Covering some of the biggest tournaments and games, he formed part of the BBC’s coverage of the Euros in France in 2016 and, most recently, the BBC’s World Cup coverage live from Russia.

-In addition to his work with the BBC and BT Sport, Jermaine also works with International broadcasters such as Premier League Productions, Astro Supersport and Pyramids TV.
+In addition to his work with the BBC and BT Sport, Jenas also works with International broadcasters such as ‘Premier League Productions’, ‘Astro Supersport’ and ‘Pyramids TV’.

 As of May 2021, Jermaine joined BBC’s ‘The One Show’ as a permanent co-host alongside Alex Jones and Ronan Keating.